Real-Serious-Games/Factory/README.md

 If no such constructor exists an exception will be thrown at run-time when attempting to create the object.

-This is a downside of using the factory, you don't get have compile-time checking of constructor arguments the way you would if you were just 'newing' objects directly, however I believe that being able to use TDD outweights this issue.
-If you ever come up with a good solution to this problem please let us know!
+This highlights the downside of using the factory, you don't get have compile-time checking of constructor arguments the way you would if you were just *newing* objects directly, however I believe that being able to use TDD outweights this issue.
+If you ever come up with a good solution to this problem **please** let us know!

 Automatic Setup for Factory Creation